ETOM 2025 pilot-Conference

 Moravánsky, Ákos: is Professor Emeritus of the Theory of Architecture, ETH Zurich, Switzerland, at the Institut gta (History and Theory of Architecture) where he has taught since 1996.
 Born 1950 in Hungary, he is a graduate of the Budapest Technical University.
 After practicing as an architect, he received his doctorate at the Vienna Technical University in 1981, the grade of a Candidate in Science from the Hungarian Academy of Sciences and was appointed in 1983 Editor-in-Chief of the leading architectural journal of Hungary, Magyar Épitőművészet.
 He was Guest Researcher at the Zentralinstitut für Kunstgeschichte in Munich, Germany (1986-1988) as an Alexander-von-Humboldt Fellow, Research Associate at the Getty Center for the History of Art and the Humanities in Santa Monica, California (1989-1991) and Visiting Associate Professor at the M.I.T.
 (1991-1996) in Cambridge, Massachusetts.
 He is Visiting Professor at the University of Navarra, Pamplona and has an honorary doctorate (Dr.h.c.) from the Budapest Technical University.
 His main fields of research are the history of Central European architecture and materiality of architecture.
 He is serving on numerous advisory and editorial boards of international scientific journals and research institutions.

-Pottgiesser, Uta: Dr.-Ing.
-(Ph.D.), licenced architect (1993), studied Architecture at TU Berlin (1984-91) and finished her dissertation at TU Dresden (2002) in Germany, with the title: Multi-layered Glass Constructions.
+Pottgiesser, Uta: is a licenced architect (1993), and studied Architecture at TU Berlin.
+She finished her dissertation at TU Dresden, entitled: Multi-layered Glass Constructions.
 Energy and Construction.
-She is Chair of Heritage & Technology at TU Delft in the Netherlands (since 2018) and Professor of Building Construction and Materials at Detmold School of Architecture and Interior Architecture, Germany (since 2004), She was appointed Professor of Interior Architecture at Faculty of Design Sciences of the University of Antwerp, Belgium (2016–2019).
-As a practicing architect and academic she is concerned with the protection, reuse and improvement of the built heritage and environment and an active member and vice-chair of DOCOMOMO Germany and chair of the DOCOMOMO International Specialist Committee of Technology (ISC/T).
+She is Chair of Heritage & Technology at TU Delft in the Netherlands and Professor of Building Construction and Materials at Detmold School of Architecture and Interior Architecture, Germany, She was Professor of Interior Architecture at Faculty of Design Sciences of the University of Antwerp in Belgium from 2017–2019.
+As a practicing architect and academic she is concerned with the protection, reuse and improvement of the built heritage and environment and an active and board member of DOCOMOMO Germany, and is chair of DOCOMOMO International since 2022.

 Scherbakowa, Irina: born 1949 in Moscow, is a Germanist, translator, and historian.
 She is a founding member of the human rights organization Memorial, which was awarded the Nobel Peace Prize in 2022.
 In the late 1970s, she began collecting interviews with victims of Stalinism and former Gulag prisoners.
 From 1999 to 2022, she directed the educational programs of the human rights organization Memorial in Moscow.
 After its forced liquidation, she emigrated to Germany in 2022.
 Today, she is Chair of the Board of Zukunft Memorial e.V. in Berlin.
 Publications (in German): Zerrissene Erinnerung (2010), Vaters Hände (2017), Erinnern ist Widerstand (2025).
 Awards: 2005 Order of Merit of the Federal Republic of Germany; 2022 Marion Dönhoff Prize; 2024 Honorary Doctorate University of Bern.